Wally Prigg: Australian representative career

-Prigg was selected to make the 1929–30 and the 1933–34 tours of Great Britain.
-He toured with the Australia on their tours of New Zealand in 1935 and 1937 and the on the Kangaroo Tour of England in 1937–1938 when he was tour captain.
+Prigg was selected to make the 1929–30 Kangaroo tour of Great Britain, playing in the 1st and 2nd test matches against the Lions and in a match against Wales.
+During the 1932 Great Britain Lions tour Prigg was selected to play for Australia in the 1st Ashes test match.
+He was selected to go on the 1933–34 Kangaroo tour of Great Britain, playing in all 3 Ashes test matches.
+He toured with Australia on their tours of New Zealand in 1935 and 1937 and on the Kangaroo Tour of England in 1937–1938 when he was tour captain.
 He played in all five Tests of that tour as captain and in 24 minor matches.
 He was the first man to be picked for three Kangaroo tours.
 His leadership style and skills were respected by English fans.
 His final Test match for Australia was the first ever between Australia and France in 1938.
 Prigg retired with the record for most Test caps for the Kangaroos, breaking the record set by original Kangaroo tourist Sid Pearce, Prigg played 19 Tests for Australia between 1929 and 1938.
 He scored a total of four tries (twelve 12 points) for Australia.

 Accolades

 Post football Prigg operated a general store in the Newcastle suburb of Hamilton.
 He died in 1980 at the age of 71.
 In 2003 he was admitted into the Australian Rugby League Hall of Fame.
 In February 2008, Prigg was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 In 2008 Prigg was named in New South Wales' rugby league team of the century.